kevin-klein/AutArch/README.md

 # AutArch

+## Summary
+AutArch is an AI-assisted workflow capable of creating uniform archaeological datasets from heterogeneous published resources.
+The implementation provided here takes large and unsorted PDF files as input, and uses neural networks to conduct image processing, object detection, and classification.

 ## Recommended Hardware

 AutArch should run most on most systems but the performance of the ML models is heavily depending on the availability of a PyTorch supported graphics card.
-Please consult the [PyTorch manual](https://pytorch.org/get-started/locally/) The current configuration has been successfully tested on an Nvidia RTX 2060 with 8GB of dedicated GPU memory.
-AutArch will fallback to use GPU in case it can not detect a supported GPU.
+Please consult the [PyTorch manual](https://pytorch.org/get-started/locally/).
+The current configuration has been successfully tested on an Nvidia RTX 2060 with 8GB of dedicated GPU memory.
+AutArch will fallback to use CPU in case it can not detect a supported GPU.

 ## Installation

 This installation guide is intended for ubuntu linux.
 Windows systems are not natively supported but [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is known to work.
-Installation procedure on other linux distributions will be similar.
+Installation procedures on other linux distributions will be similar.

 AutArch requires the following packages:

 `$ sudo apt install libpq-dev postgresql libopencv-dev tesseract-ocr redis-server libvips42 build-essential`

 To manage the installations of ruby, python and nodejs asdf is recommended.
-Please refer to the [asdf guide](https://asdf-vm.com/guide/getting-started.html).
+Please refer to the [asdf guide](https://asdf-vm.com/guide/getting-started.html) in case of any problem.

 After installing asdf, install these asdf plugins: